envoyproxy/data-plane-api/XDS_PROTOCOL.md

 distinct version, since the Envoy API allows distinct EDS/RDS resources to point at different `ConfigSource`s.

+#### When to send an update

+The management server should only send updates to the Envoy client when the resources in the `DiscoveryResponse` have changed.
+Envoy replies to any `DiscoveryResponse` with a `DiscoveryRequest` containing the ACK/NACK immediately after it has been either accepted or rejected.
+If the management server provides the same set of resources rather than waiting for a change to occur, it will cause Envoy and the management server to spin and have a severe performance impact.

 #### Resource hints

 The `resource_names` specified in the `DiscoveryRequest` are a hint.
 Some